LET US HELP

 |4 quarter credits|

 *Course has prerequisite(s).
 See catalog for details.

-The Bachelor of Science in Psychology Pre-Counseling degree program provides students with instruction across the broad science of psychology, including a comprehensive introduction to counseling theories, professions and practices.
-The curriculum emphasizes the knowledge, skills and values identified by the American Psychological Association (APA) as fundamental in the undergraduate study of psychology.
-It is designed to develop your understanding of the complexities of human behavior and thought, as well as the development of the analytical, quantitative and communication skills associated with psychology study.
-For their graduate-level counseling curriculum, pre-counseling students choose one of three concentrations emphasizing marriage and family counseling/therapy, mental health counseling or school counseling.
-Successful graduates of this program are prepared to continue their studies at the graduate level, or to pursue their professional aspirations in a variety of public and private employment settings in which psychology knowledge and skills are used to promote human welfare.
+The Bachelor of Science in Psychology Pre-Counseling degree program provides undergraduate learners with instruction across the broad science of psychology and an introduction to counseling theories, professions, and practices.
+The psychology curriculum emphasizes the knowledge, skills, and values identified by the American Psychological Association (APA) as fundamental in the undergraduate study of psychology and is designed to foster understanding of the complexities of human behavior and thought and the development of the analytical, quantitative, and communication skills associated with psychology study.
+For their graduate-level curriculum, pre-counseling learners choose three courses emphasizing either clinical mental health counseling/school counseling, or marriage and family therapy.
+Successful graduates of this program are prepared to continue their studies at the graduate level or pursue entry-level careers in a variety of public and private employment settings in which psychology knowledge and skills are used to promote human welfare.